alexreich/RulesEngineEditor/README.md

 ##### WebAssembly
 https://alexreich.github.io/RulesEngineEditor
-> You can also install this as a PWA and use offline.
+> You can also install this as a standalone PWA and use offline.

 ##### With Sample Data
 https://alexreich.github.io/RulesEngineEditor/demo